kachurovskiy/nanoels/h5/README.md

 Switch to `JOY` with ⌨️`F12`.
 This mode requires joystick support to be enabled.

-Set the desired pitch magnitude first.
+Set the desired pitch magnitude first and use `ON` / `OFF` as the feed clutch.
 When `JOY` is `ON`, moving the Z joystick left/right feeds the carriage left/right at that pitch per spindle revolution.
-Moving the X joystick positive/negative feeds the cross-slide in the corresponding X direction at the same pitch magnitude.
+Moving the X joystick in/out feeds the cross-slide in/out at the same pitch magnitude.
 The pitch sign is ignored in this mode; joystick direction selects the cut direction.

 Move the joystick Y axis to permanently change the configured pitch like holding `+` or `-`.
 Larger Y deflection changes pitch faster.

-Press the joystick button in neutral to toggle `ON` / `OFF`.
-Press and hold the button while Z or X is deflected to rapid-traverse in that direction instead of spindle-synchronized feed.
+When `JOY` is off, moving the Z or X joystick jogs the carriage or cross-slide normally.
+Press and hold the joystick button while Z or X is deflected to rapid-traverse in that direction.
+The joystick button is rapid-only; it does not toggle `ON` / `OFF`.

+For manual multi-pass threading, the first feed engagement establishes the thread phase.
+Later passes stay in that thread: after you retract, return the carriage, and engage feed again, the controller shows `Sync` and waits for the matching spindle phase before moving the carriage.
+The operator does not need to track spindle angle.

 Soft limits are respected for synchronized feed and rapid movement.